OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/05-Testing_for_OAuth_Weaknesses.md

 - authorization code
 - PKCE code challenge / code verifier

 Due to how OAuth works, the authorization `code` as well as the `code_challenge`, and `code_verifier` may be part of the URL.
-Therefore, it is even more relevant to ensure those are not sent in the referrer header.

-Implicit Flow transports the authorization token as part of the URL.
-This may lead to leakage of the authorization token in the referrer header and in other places such as log files and proxies.
+The implicit flow transports the authorization token as part of the URL if the `response_mode` is not set to [`form_post`](https://openid.net/specs/oauth-v2-form-post-response-mode-1_0.html).
+This may lead to leakage of the requested token or code in the referrer header, in log files, and proxies due to these parameters being passed either in the query or the fragment.

-#### How to Test
+The risk that's carried by the implicit flow leaking the tokens is far higher than leaking the `code` or any other `code_*` parameters, as they are bound to specific clients and are harder to abuse in case of leakage.

-Make use of an HTTP intercepting proxy such as OWASP ZAP and intercept the OAuth traffic.
+In order to test this scenario, ,ake use of an HTTP intercepting proxy such as OWASP ZAP and intercept the OAuth traffic.

 - Step through the authorization process and identify any credentials present in the URL.
 - If any external resources are included in a page involved with the OAuth flow, analyze the request made to them.
 Credentials could be leaked in the referrer header.

 After stepping through the OAuth flow and using the application, a few requests are captured in the request history of an HTTP intercepting proxy.
 Search for the HTTP referrer header (e.g. `Referer: https://idp.example.com/`) containing the authorization server and client URL in the request history.

+Reviewing the HTML meta tags, or the [Referrer-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy) could help assess if any credential leakage is happening through the referrer header.

 ## Related Test Cases